inexorgame-obsolete/wiki-mirror/Directory-Structure.md

   * makes independent (shareable) folders possible

 ## In the future:
-* every texture has its own cfg
-* every skybox has its own cfg
+* every content has its own configuration file
+* TOMLs instead of .cfgs
+* versions and more